and-kal/second-brain/content/musicblog/oldblog.md

 <iframe allowfullscreen="" class="YOUTUBE-iframe-video" data-thumbnail-src="https://i.ytimg.com/vi/efY6b2goebo/0.jpg" frameborder="0" height="266" src="https://www.youtube.com/embed/efY6b2goebo?feature=player_embedded" width="320"></iframe></div>
 <br />
 There's only this one album by that band and an earlier demo tape as far as I know.
 I remember a time when music like this would've been given ephemeral descriptions such as »shitgaze«.
 Ultra-noisy garage-punk from Melbourne, mostly instrumental, occasional male-female vocals (very great!).
 The record was out 2006 on (maybe Saucerlike Recordings, or maybe not, and on) the obviously great label Celebrate Psi Phenomenon—owned by Campbell Kneale, who also founded Battlecruiser and, moreover, plays in Black Boned Angel among other projects.
 Just starting to check out his stuff.
-Australian/New Zealandian noise rock?
-I seem to know far too little...
+Australian/New Zealandian noise rock I seem to know far too little here.

 ---